sing-group/seda/seda-docs/source/operations.rst

 Reverse Complement
 ------------------

-This operation allows to convert the sequences into the reverse, complement, or reverse complement counterparts.
+This operation allows the conversion fo the input sequences into their reverse, complement, or reverse complement counterparts.
 In addition, if the *‘Rename sequence headers’* option is selected, then the sequence headers can be modified by using the renaming configuration selected below (for more details about this configuration, see the :ref:`Add prefix/suffix Rename Header documentation<operations-rename-header-add>` and the examples section).

 .. figure:: images/operations/reverse-complement/1.png
    :align: center